 await asyncInstance.Initialization;

 However, if you’re creating a type by data binding, or using IoC/DI to inject your view models into your view’s data context, then you don’t really have a place where you interact with the top-level instance.
 Data binding will take care of updating the UI when the initialization completes unless the initialization fails, so you’ll need to surface failures.
 Unfortunately, Task does not implement INotifyPropertyChanged, so the task completion is not surfaced automatically.
-You can use a type like NotifyTaskCompletion type in the AsyncEx library to make this easy:
+You can use a type like NotifyTaskCompletion (now called NotifyTask) type in the Mvvm library to make this easy:

 public sealed class MyViewModel : INotifyPropertyChanged, IAsyncInitialization